ravikumar1002/-palindrome-birthday-/README.md

 # How to use
    * Enter your birth date & click on Enter
    * Output will be shown below the button after its calculated.
-   * You can also click on Reset Icon & reset your birthdate

 # Technologies used: